nohomeguy/nohomeguy.github.io/README.md

 ### Projects of CS3041

 In this course, I have created 5 design projects with several groups of four.
 [Here](https://medium.com/@wjyingcherry/design-manifesto-7871d8381bcd) is a course report of my understanding of the course for your interest.
+[Design Manifesto](https://medium.com/@wjyingcherry/design-manifesto-7871d8381bcd)

 Below are the 5 designs from this course:
 - [Design for Others: learning to get feedback from real users](https://medium.com/@kendog95/design-for-others-df0d936dbd40).